What is Adverse Reaction to Rabies Vaccine?

 Generally, if your cat has a reaction to the rabies vaccine it will be minor.
 There have been cases, though, where the reaction is life threatening.
 When your veterinarian administers the rabies vaccination to your cat, be sure to watch your cat closely for several hours for any signs of having an adverse or allergic reaction.

 Symptoms of Adverse Reaction to Rabies Vaccine in Cats

-Your cat may exhibit mild symptoms of an adverse or allergic reaction to the rabies vaccine.
-Those symptoms will generally lessen over a few days and then disappear.
-Your cat may also develop serious symptoms from their vaccine that will need definite veterinary intervention and treatment.
-If you notice any of these symptoms, mild or severe, contact your veterinarian for an immediate appointment.
+Your cat may exhibit mild signs of an adverse or allergic reaction to the rabies vaccine.
+Those signs generally lessen over a few days and then resolve.
+Your cat may also develop serious signs from their vaccine that will need veterinary intervention and treatment.
+If you notice any of these signs, mild or severe, contact your veterinarian for an immediate appointment.

 - Swelling at the injection site

 - Pain at or near the injection site

 Signs of a serious reaction to the rabies vaccine in cats include: